Haplogroup R2: Geographical distribution

 Most research has tested only for the presence of R-M479 (R2) and R-M124 (R2a) – or SNPs downstream from M124 like P249, P267, L266, PAGES00004, and L381 SNPs).
 Because the other primary branch, R2b (R-FGC21706) was discovered later than R2a, it has often not been tested for.
 Hence most results are best described as R2(xR2a).

 In addition, relatively little research has been done within South Asia, which is known to have the greatest concentration of R2.
 (Hence the figures cited in the table right may not be indicative of true frequencies, i.e. Pakistan is the only South Asian country that has been included.)

 In 2013, R2(xR2a) was found in 5 out of 19 males from the Burusho minority of North Pakistan.

 R2a (R-M124)

-Haplogroup R2a (R-M124) is characterized by SNPs M124, F820/Page4, L381, P249, and is mainly found in South Asia, with lower frequencies in Central Asia.
+Haplogroup R2a (R-M124) is characterised by SNPs M124, F820/Page4, L381, P249, and is mainly found in South Asia, with lower frequencies in Central Asia, Middle East and the Caucasus.
 R-M124 is also found in multiple Jewish populations: Iraqi Jews, Persian Jews, Mountain Jews, and Ashkenazi Jews.

-R2b (R-FGC21706)
+R2b (R-FGC21706/ R-FGC50231)

 It is found especially in the Indian subcontinent.
+On FTDNA the greatest frequency of R-FGC50231 testers originate from Pakistan, with 2% of testers being classified as R-FGC50231, additionally other prominent nations include, India, Afghanistan and Tajikistan.